2013 Advocates for Action

 Chapter 2 – Seek Early Intervention Opportunities in Health Care

-Working to give a voice to women and families in substance abuse treatment.
+Working to give a voice to women and families in recovery.

 Imani Walker is the Co-Founder and Executive Director of the Rebecca Project for Human Rights, a legal and policy organization that advocates for justice, dignity, and policy reform for vulnerable women and girls in the United States and Africa.
 Ms. Walker is the Founder of Rebecca Project's Sacred Authority leadership and advocacy program, a national leadership network of parent-advocates in recovery and their allies.
 Imani founded the program soon after 18 months of recovery.